40fires/40fires.github.io/_hyrban/Hydrogen+Safety+-+2.+Fear+of+the+Unknown.md

+---
+layout: hyrban
+title: Hydrogen Safety - 2.
+Fear of the Unknown
+date: 2022-06-10
+description: TODO-description
+---
-!!%%(text-decoration:underline; color:grey; )2.
+##%%(text-decoration:underline; color:grey; )2.
 Fear of the Unknown%%
 \\
 Fear of change and fear of the unknown is a major issue for any new technology.
 It is interesting to note that the public perception of gasoline as a fuel in 1875 was negative in regards to safety.
 A quote from a Congressional Record statement illustrates this:
 \\